Developer Guide

 Open Case/Return feature

-PIVOT then extracts and displays the key information about the Case
+PIVOT then extracts and displays the key information about the Case in the Case Page Panel.

 Implementation: Open Case